 You have the right to fight California PC 211 charges.
 To navigate the justice system with ease, you need to hire an experienced criminal attorney.
 At Darwish Law, we have reputable defense lawyers who are available to help with your robbery case.
 We listen to you and build strong defenses that increase the chances of having your charges dropped.
-If you or someone you know are in Santa Ana, and facing robbery charges, contact us today for legal representation.
+If you or someone you know is in Santa Ana, and facing robbery charges, contact us today for legal representation.

 The Legal Definition of California Robbery Per California Statute

 California PC 211 defines the crime of robbery.
-You commit robbery when you use fear or force to feloniously take property belonging to someone else or that which is in their immediate possession.
+You commit robbery when you use force or fear to feloniously take property belonging to someone else or that which is in their immediate possession.
 Simply put, you take someone else’s property without their consent by force or threat of harm.
 The law doesn’t need you to take the property directly from the victim’s hands.
 However, they should have control, be close to the property, gain the property's physical control, or have the right to possess.
 You subject yourself to criminal liability when you take the property of any value, however small.
 Also, robbery happens when you move personal property belonging to someone else to another location or for a particular time, however short.

 What the Prosecution Must Prove in Court